MichalDakowicz/lingos-automator/README.md

 1.  **Install Dependencies:** Make sure you have Python and Google Chrome installed.
 Then, install the required Python packages as shown above.
 2.  **ChromeDriver:** Download the appropriate version of ChromeDriver for your operating system and Chrome version from the [official site](https://chromedriver.chromium.org/downloads).
 Place the `chromedriver.exe` (or equivalent for your OS) in the same directory as the script, or in a directory included in your system's PATH.
+3.  **Login Credentials:** Create a `login.txt` file in the same directory as the script.
+The first line should contain your email, and the second line should contain your password.
+For example:

+    ```
+    your_email@example.com
+    your_password
+    ```

-3.  **Vocabulary File:** Populate the `vocab.txt` file with your vocabulary, it can be copied entirely by selecting the text on the `zestawy` page.
+4.  **Vocabulary File:** Populate the `vocab.txt` file with your vocabulary, it can be copied entirely by selecting the text on the `zestawy` page.
 The format is one word or phrase per line, with the English and Polish translations on alternating lines.
 For example:
     ```
     Hello
     Cześć